heutelbeck/sapl-demos/webflux/README.md

 ### `@EnforceRecoverableIfDenied`

 Continuously re-evaluates authorization.
 On DENY, emits an `AccessDeniedException` that can be caught and handled.
-Combined with `RecoverableFluxes`, the client can be notified of denied access while the stream continues.
+Combined with `TransitionSignals`, the client can be notified of denied access while the stream continues.
 Use when clients need explicit notification of access changes.

 ```mermaid
 flowchart LR